carolynponce/Bb-AdminResources/README.md

 # Welcome to the Blackboard Administrator Resources Repository

-The Respository is currently being built.
-Some of the links below may not work at this time.
-Thank you for your patience.
+The Respository is intended to be a organically grown, community-developed, repository of helpful information, links, and queries for the Blackboard Administrator.

+Please continue to check back as new resources are added.

 ## Professional Development